Angel-Karasu/Password-maker/README.md

 # Password Maker

-This is a simple password maker project that creates an unique password for every website.
+This is a simple password maker project that help to creates an unique password for every website.
 If a site is hacked, your other passwords can't be found, but with its secret key-based generation, you'll easily find your own passwords, even without a password manager (but it's recommended to use one).

 ## How to use